Spinning Tops: They Never Get Old!

 Top Wars: I think this game could catch on among kids and adults alike!

 I ended up making a huge batch of anodized aluminum spinning tops (pictured below) that we've been giving to friends, playing with ourselves, and donating to charities.
-We're also offering a few for sale via Etsy -- please check it out if you're interested here!
+We're also offering a few for sale via local shops -- please check Pennyweight in St. Helena if you're nearby, or contact me directly if you are interested in carrying this product in your store!

 How Big of a Spinning Top Can We Make?